2023-10-03 00:57:33

 “Generally, increases are expected in mid-February, March and April because it is the rainy season (…) this has affected the descent of the lake and since there was no contribution (of precipitation) there has been a decrease,” Chura said.

-The specialist mentioned that this situation could impact on fish farming activityso he considered that the relevant entities and scientists carry out “measurements” to establish if there have been “chemical changes”, as well as the levels of salinity or oxygen in those waters.
+The specialist mentioned that this situation might impact on fish farming activityso he considered that the relevant entities and scientists carry out “measurements” to establish if there have been “chemical changes”, as well as the levels of salinity or oxygen in those waters.

-Bolivia is going through one of the most extreme droughts in recent years and, according to experts, the situation could be more dramatic since the country is just transitioning towards the El Niño phenomenon, characterized by lack of rain.
+Bolivia is going through one of the most extreme droughts in recent years and, according to experts, the situation might be more dramatic since the country is just transitioning towards the El Niño phenomenon, characterized by lack of rain.

 The Government reported that practically a third of the country’s 340 municipalities declared a disaster due to the lack of water that affects crops, livestock and water supplies for human consumption.